DougAnderson444/ardag/README.md

 Where `dag` is a required `type DagRepo` from [@douganderson444/ipld-car-txs](https://github.com/DougAnderson444/ipld-car-txs).
 A `DagRepo` is an extension of [DagAPI](https://github.com/ipfs/js-ipfs/blob/89aeaf8e25320276391653104981e37a73f29de9/packages/ipfs-core/src/components/dag/index.js#L7) with a `tx` property which enables you to build a Dag one transaction at a time (and save it to Arweave using this library).

 Where `wallet` is an Arweave `JWKInterface`, defaults to the string `use_wallet`.
-It will look for a `arweavewallet` on the `window` oject (see [PeerPiper/web3-wallet-connector](https://github.com/PeerPiper/web3-wallet-connector) to make one in 4 lines of code)
+If no `JWK` is specified, ArDag will look for a `arweavewallet` on the `window` oject (see [PeerPiper/web3-wallet-connector](https://github.com/PeerPiper/web3-wallet-connector) to make one in 4 lines of code)

 Where `owner` is an optional Smartweave Contract owner, if you want to set the write ability to someone other than the wallet owner (if you are setting up an ArDag for someone else).
+Only the `owner` of this Contract can `save` to it.

 Where `source` is optional custom Arweave Smartweave Contract source to override the default contract (advanced users only).